 1. Total volume

-Total volume represents a total number of all traffic objects of selected classes that fulfill the selected filter (movement, event or scenario) in the selected date time range.
-It can be displayed as one total number or as a pie-graph with counts for particular vehicle types (incl. pedestrians and cyclists).
-Total volume can be computed for all filter types and their combinations (any defined movements, events or scenarios) or without a filter (to obtain a general overview of the vehicle counts).
+Total volume represents the number of all traffic objects that fulfill the selected filter (movement, event or scenario) in the selected date time range.
+It can be displayed as one total number or as a pie-graph with counts for a particular object class.
+Total volume can be computed for all filter types and their combinations.

 Examples: total number of vehicles crossing a defined line, total number of pedestrians inside a specified zone, total number of vehicles following a given movement, event or scenario.